 * Oklahoma state law requires verification of hepatitis B & MMR vaccinations for all students and meningococcal vaccination for students residing in campus housing.
 Please go to www.cdc.gov or call 1-800-232-2522 to obtain information concerning hepatitis B & MMR (measles, mumps and rubella) and meningococcal disease.

 NEO A&M College is committed to compliance with the letter and the spirit of the requirements of the American with Disabilities Act (PL 101-336) and will continue its practice of non-discrimination against the disabled in education and their access to the facilities, programs and services of the College.
 For further information or to request accommodations for physical or learning disabilities, you may contact the ADA Coordinator in the Shipley Hall room 315, or call (918)540-6236.
-NEO A&M College does not discriminate on the basis of race, color, national origin, sex/gender, age or qualified disability.
+Northeastern Oklahoma A&M College does not discriminate on the basis of age, race, color, religion, sex, sexual orientation, genetic information, gender identity or expression, national origin, disability, protected veteran status, or other protected category, in any of its policies, practices or procedures.
+This provision includes, but is not limited to, admissions, employment, financial aid, and educational services.